 Antiques & Uniques

 If you are looking for a really fun shopping adventure, check out our Antique & Thrift Store Self-Guided Tour featuring 32 local favorites to explore along a winding trail from Blue Ridge to McCaysville.
-Click 2015 Shopping Guide. here to download the free printable guide.
+Click 2016 Thrift Store Shopping Guide here to download the free printable guide.

 Homemade in Blue Ridge

 Don't forget to take home something delicious made or grown in Blue Ridge.
 The Sweet Shoppe of Blue Ridge was winner of Food Network's "Cupcake Wars" in 2014, and their cupcakes and handmade candies are incredible.
 Mercier Orchards, grows 30 varieties of apples and makes delicious fried pies, apple cider doughnuts and apple bread from scratch.
 Take home some pickled okra, hot pepper jelly, locally smoked trout or sourwood honey.
 Buy some homegrown vegetables from a the Blue Ridge Farmer's Market every Saturday in downtown Blue Ridge.